 We have a lot of time to do nothing.
 So we do a lot of people watching.
 Every now and then, my spouse and I have a disagreement, or a difference of opinion, on what we see.
-Like when we saw a large dog named Tyson do something at the beach.
+Like when we saw a large dog named Tyson piss all over someone’s belongings at the beach.

 This dog is large, and might be a bit ominous looking, if you are not all that into dogs.
 But I think Tyson is a nice four-legged chap.
 (I love dogs.)

 Tyson likes to walk around and piss on things.
 We constantly see him lifting his legs on trees and boats.
 This picture shows him in action, but it was taken from far away with my iPhone, so it’s not that great.